 Aluminium windows have an extremely long life while being highly resistant to outside weather elements.
-Aluminium can be left in its finished condition and virtually maintenance free due to its corrosion resistant and anti-rust properties.
+Aluminium can be left in its finished condition and virtually maintenance-free due to its corrosion-resistant and anti-rust properties.
 Furthermore, they are less likely to warp, rot, swell, or crack over time, thus ensuring a long product life.
-They also do no require any periodical or annual expenditure on paint or polish and can simply be wiped clean with the help of a damp cloth.
+They also do not require any periodical or annual expenditure on paint or polish and can simply be wiped clean with the help of a damp cloth.

-When combined with energy efficient glass, aluminium windows are able to meet or exceed energy efficiency standards by providing excellent thermal and sound insulation thus easily outperforming more expensive wood and uPVC counterparts.
-Aluminium windows can easily achieve a significant boost in heat gain and loss through windows by nearly 60%.
+When combined with energy-efficient glass, aluminum windows are able to meet or exceed energy efficiency standards by providing excellent thermal and sound insulation thus easily outperforming more expensive wood and uPVC counterparts.
+Aluminum windows can easily achieve a significant boost in heat gain and loss through windows by nearly 60%.
 They are also an environmentally sustainable material with one of the highest recycling rates of any metal.

-Aluminium windows are significantly less expensive than wooden frames thus helping provide a great economical alternative for both commercial and private use.
-Moreover, they are easy to manufacture and the materials are quite affordable thus making it an ideal and cost effective alternative for windows.
+Aluminum windows are significantly less expensive than wooden frames thus helping provide a great economical alternative for both commercial and private use.
+Moreover, they are easy to manufacture and the materials are quite affordable thus making them an ideal and cost-effective alternative for windows.

 Enquire Now for Door Frame & Profiles

 Suggested Post: Advantages and Disadvantages of uPVC Doors and Windows